KopfLab/micrologger_device/README.md

 To cite **µLogger** in publications use:

-> Kopf S, Younkin A (2025). _µLogger: a Modular Internet Controllable Real-time Optical-density Logger_. <https://github.com/KopfLab/micrologger_device>
+> Kopf S and Younkin A, 2025. _µLogger: a Modular Internet Controllable Real-time Optical-density Logger_. <https://github.com/KopfLab/micrologger_device>

 A BibTeX entry for LaTeX users is